yocaml/yocaml-www/content/tutorial/why.md

 it only rebuilds pages that need to be updated from one modification to the next.

+In addition, OCaml compiles **extremely quickly** and is very stable, making it possible to build a generator that remains reliable over time!

 ### Flexibility and diversity without "hacks"